creativeworkx/dockerpress/readme.md

 # Docker: Wordpress 6 & Redis 7 & PHP 8.1 & MariaDB 10.8 & phpMyAdmin

+## BEWARE
+Don't use in PRODUCTION.
+There is no TLS in place (yet ;-) and the default credentials are insecure.
+Right now, this project is solely aimed at easing your dev experience.

 ## INSTALLATION

 fetch docker-compose.yml file (*nix)